Basejump-AI/basejump-docs/sidebar-options/member-options/data.md

 # Data

-> "In God we trust;; all others must bring data" - W. Edwards Deming
+> "In God we trust; all others must bring data" - W. Edwards Deming

 The data page is the home page of our app for good reason!
 This page contains all of the saved data objects retrieved from chatting with the AI.